mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 ## Thornwood Syndicate Operative

 The Thornwood Syndicate is the largest criminal organization operating in Tirvandor's underworld, with roots in the Contested Lands and branches in every major city.
+Founded by loyalists after House Thornwood's lands were stolen through judicial fraud, the Syndicate now serves as Lady Elara Thornwood's power base for reclaiming her birthright.
 You worked for them—perhaps willingly, perhaps not—and learned the ways of organized crime.

 **Skill Proficiencies:** Deception, Intimidation ::
 **Tool Proficiencies:** Thieves' tools, one type of gaming set ::